 At SFMS we take the children’s needs just as seriously as we take the parents.
 We offer the opportunity for children to have a voice in their parents’ divorce or separation; but what does this mean?
 We have put together a list of questions that we often get asked by children.
 This we hope will give you a clearer understanding what Child Consultation or Child Inclusive Mediation is.

 Q. Do my parents sit in on the meeting?

 A. No, the meeting is private, between you and your parent’s mediator

-Q. I feel no one is listening to me, how do I know you will do to?
+Q. I feel no one is listening to me, how do I know you will?

-A. The mediator is there just to listen to you and help you decide what you would like her to tell you parents
+A. The mediator is there just to listen to you and help you decide what you would like the mediator to tell your parents

-Q. Can I attend my meeting with my sister/brother?
+Q. Can I attend my meeting with my sister or brother?

 A. You can come and see the mediator together, alone or have a bit of both, it’s your session and we want you to feel comfortable.